 Another robot from Xi’an Jiaotong University provides contactless body temperature measurement of multiple people.
-According to the developers, it is used to control the body temperature of people in public areas ― train stations, airports, hospitals and other places.
+According to the developers, it is used to control the body temperature of people in public areas ― train stations, airports, hospitals, and other places.

-Robots are developed specifically to do deliveries ― they can move and avoid collisions, open doors and even use elevators.
+Robots are developed specifically to do deliveries ― they can move and avoid collisions, open doors, and even use elevators.
 Their mapping system allows for precise navigation and a built-in patient database ensures every patient is taken care of.

 Finally, medical specialists and engineers from Chulalongkorn University in Bangkok developed robots for high-res communication between the doctor and the patient.
-These robots use 5G networks and minimize contacts with carriers of the disease.
+These robots use 5G networks and minimize contact with carriers of the disease.